menu

 Monitor Performance of Your Agile Scrum Teams with Velocity Chart

-Monitor Performance Of Your Agile Scrum Teams With Velocity Chart 1, Project Management Blog
+Agile Scrum Teams Performance, Project Management Blog

 Spread the love

-Velocity is a key performance indicator for any agile scrum team to measure how much work has been delivered for each sprint.
+Velocity chart is a key performance indicator for any agile scrum team to measure how much work has been delivered for each sprint.
 It helps Product Owners to have a clear view on future sprints and on the workload of the team.

 It also facilitates very accurate forecasting of how many stories a Team can do in a Sprint.
 For forecasting purposes the average of the last three Sprint’s Velocity should be used.